 When you’re happy with the way your data’s presented, save the file.
 Then in BC, go to the Report Layout page (not to be confused with Custom Report Layouts).
 Here, click ‘New Layout’.
 Select the relevant report ID.
 Once you’ve done this, click the three dots in the page’s header.
 Here, you can choose the new report layout to be your standard layout.

 One thing to iron out is the difference between Word and Excel report layouts.
 They have a different purpose.
 Whilst Word’s report layouts are meant for customer and vendor facing documents, Excel’s reporting are more geared towards internal use and large-scale analysis of data.
 You can use Excel reports to analyse large sums of data covering lots of fields.
 Word is more tailored towards providing small amounts of data.

 As always, thanks for reading!
 Hopefully this new reporting functionality helps spark some ideas as to what might be possible when it comes to presenting data.
-To get in contact with us, click here.
+As always, if you have any comments or queries, don’t hesitate to get in contact with us.
 The best way to never miss when we post is to follow us on LinkedIn.
-You can do so by clicking here.